-Mariners are reminded to keep a paper copy of the ESI inspection report on the bridge.
+Mariners are reminded to keep a copy of the ESI inspection report on the bridge in either electronic or paper format and accessible to the Seaway corporation and/or pilots.

 Mariners are requested to notify the Traffic Control Centres of the height of the deck cargoes prior to transiting the Seaway or when departing from a Port or wharf.